 All remaining non-directional halogen lamps to be phased out.

-Responding to demand from our customers, we will endeavour to provide both the best range of energy saving options and also the widest range of incandescent bulbs during this transitional period.
-We will always aim to provide the most energy efficient solutions for our customers but we recognise that there are many instances where compact fluorescent and LED energy savers are not the most appropriate and we will continue to provide incandescent lamps for as long as we can.
-We currently have access to stocks of most items but please note that some manufacturers are already starting to discontinue some of the least energy-efficient items and we will show this on our web site as quickly as possible.
-If you are not sure or would like some help in finding a suitable alternative please see our Choosing Energy Savers section or call our team on 01494 723286.
+Responding to demand from our customers, we will endeavour to provide both the best range of energy saving options and also the widest range of incandescent bulbs for as long as possible.
+We will always aim to provide the most energy efficient solutions for our customers but we recognise that there are many instances where compact fluorescent and LED energy savers are not the most appropriate, so we will continue to provide incandescent lamps until we are unable to do so.

 The EU regulations also cover Fluorescent Tubes and are designed to stop the manufacture of the least efficient, lowest performance tubes in favour of higher performing products.
 The most significant effects of this are as follows:-

-The first tubes to be affected are standard halophosphate tubes which can no longer be manufactured or imported into the EU after 1st April 2010.
-In the vast majority of cases these will be replaced by the equivalent triphosphor tube.
+The first tubes to be affected were standard halophosphate tubes, which can no longer be manufactured or imported into the EU.
+In the vast majority of cases these were replaced by the equivalent triphosphor tube.
 The triphosphor tubes are longer life, higher efficiency and improved colour rendering compared to their halophosphate versions.
 LED equivalents of most fluorescent tubes are also now widely available.

-The old-style T12 (38mm diameter) tubes will be withdrawn in 2012.
-These are inefficient compared with their T8 (26mm) or T5 (16mm) counterparts.
+The old-style T12 (38mm diameter) tubes were withdrawn in 2012.
+These were inefficient compared with their T8 (26mm) or T5 (16mm) counterparts.
 Most T12 tubes can simply be replaced by their equivalent length T8 tube.